Tresjs/tres/docs/api/composables.md

 ### UseTexture as component

-You can also use `UseTexture` as component like so:
+You can also use `UseTexture` (with uppercase) as component like so:

 ```html
 <Suspense>